Freeport of Riga: History

-At the end of the 15th - the beginning of the 16th century the main port of the city moves to the Daugava.
-The basis of commodity turnover at this time are fabrics, metal, salt and fish.
-In the next century and a half the city passes successively into the hands of the Rzeczpospolita (1582), Sweden (1629) and Russian Empire (1721).
-In the Russian Empire, the port played an important role, at the beginning of the XX century occupying the third place among the ports of the state in terms of foreign trade and the first - in timber exports.
-In each of the world wars, the city fell into the German occupation - before that the port equipment was evacuated, and some buildings were destroyed.
-During the years of Soviet power the port expanded: the container terminal, built in the early 1980s on the island of Kundziņsala, at the time of commissioning was one of the largest in the USSR.
+In the late 15th and early 16th centuries, the city's main port moved to the Daugava.
+The basis of commodity turnover at this time was fabrics, metal, salt and fish.
+Over the next 150 years, the city passed successively into the hands of the Rzeczpospolita (1582), Sweden (1629) and Russian Empire (1721).
+In the Russian Empire, the port played an important role: at the beginning of the 20th century it occupied third place among the state's ports in terms of foreign trade and first in timber exports.
+During each of the world wars, the city fell under German occupation.
+Before that, the port equipment was evacuated, and some buildings were destroyed.
+During the years of Soviet power, the port expanded: the container terminal, built in the early 1980s on the island of Kundziņsala, at the time of commissioning was one of the largest in the USSR.